 - After the final battle with Unicron at the end of Armada, Optimus is alive, floating in space.
 He sees the Matrix floating nearby and thinks to himself that he isn't worthy of wielding it, much less of being a leader anymore.

 - Hotshot's beating in "Credulous".
 He was trying to save Sideways from Megatron's wrath and when he does, he was hit with a rough case of reality.
-Sideways kicks the Starsber from Hotshot and land infront of the then evil Starscream.
+Sideways kicks the Star Saber away from Hotshot and it lands in front of the then-evil Starscream.
 Hotshot is clearly a shamed and does not save himself from Demolisher and Cyclonus.